j3ktechmarketing-svg/J3K-Technologies-Telephone-cabling-installation-cost-Georgia/README.md

 ## Why Cabling Matters More Than Ever

 In the age of cloud services, video conferencing, and hybrid work environments, communication networks can’t afford weak links.
-Poor cabling leads to dropped calls, distorted audio, and constant downtime — all of which can cost a business time and money.
+Poor cabling leads to dropped calls, distorted audio, and constant downtime-all of which can cost a business time and money.

 Professional telephone and VoIP cabling ensures:
 - Consistent voice clarity and call reliability